-Just because you find a leak at a particular point on a ceiling does not mean you necessarily know the point of the leak's origin.
-Leaking water does not always fall straight down, but can instead run along pipes, floor joists or other surface before falling onto the ceiling below.
-You must cut a hole in the ceiling and look around with a flashlight to positively identify the origin of the leaking water, or use plumbing access doors such as one found on the wall behind some shower or bathtub faucets.
+Start by looking in the bathroom is you suspect the leak is coming from there.
+You might be able to find the leak by looking at the fixtures in the bathroom.
+You can cut a hole in the ceiling and look around with a flashlight to positively identify the origin of the leaking water if you can't find it using other methods, or use plumbing access doors such as the one found on the wall behind some shower or bathtub faucets.

 If your toilet is the origin of the leak, you may see water pooling around the toilet, or the floor around the toilet will feel spongy.
 If the leak seems to be coming from the toilet's tank, drop food coloring in the tank's water and wait to see where the colored water exits the tank.
 Tighten loose parts, or replace those that leak even after you have tightened them.

 Bathtub and Shower Leaks